mianyi2001/mianyi2001.github.io/awards.md

 - August 2021：Scholarship for Science and Technology Activities of Hefei University of Technology(HFUT).<br>
 - August 2021：The Second-Class Academic Scholarship of Hefei University of Technology(HFUT).<br>
 - August 2020：Scholarship for Science and Technology Activities of Hefei University of Technology(HFUT).<br>
-- August 2020：The Second-Class Academic Scholarship of Hefei University of Technology(HFUT).<br>
+- August 2020：The First-Class Academic Scholarship of Hefei University of Technology(HFUT).<br>

 ## Competitions